SUAD: Solid-Channel Ultrasound Injection Attack and Defense to Voice Assistants: Introduction

-\revc{In this work, we aim to break this old notion by proposing a novel inaudible voice attack against solid-channel interference.
+In this work, we aim to break this old notion by proposing a novel inaudible voice attack against solid-channel interference.
 As illustrated in Fig.~\ref{fig:senario}, a piezoelectric transmitter covertly affixed by the attacker under the table induces vibrations to emit ultrasonic attack signals encoded with malicious commands (e.g., 'upload album to Facebook').
 Then, these signals are transmitted to the victim's device through the table, effectively bypassing LoS barriers.
 However, to effectively inject voice commands, the attack must overcome challenges inherent in solid-channel transmission.
 Specifically, due to the dispersion effect \cite{dispersion}, signals of different frequencies propagate at varying speeds in solid media, causing the original waveform features to change.
 On one hand, propagation over a distance introduces time delays that vary across different frequency components.
-On the other hand, signal waveforms gradually deform or broaden during propagation, resulting in significant distortion of the attack command.}
+On the other hand, signal waveforms gradually deform or broaden during propagation, resulting in significant distortion of the attack command.

-\revc{To this end, we propose a novel SUAD Attack, which overcomes the aforementioned technical bottleneck and enables long-distance, cross-barrier, and interference-free inaudible attacks on VAs.
+\revr{To this end, we propose a novel solid-channel ultrasound attack and defense, i.e., SUAD.
+The SUAD Attack overcomes} the aforementioned technical bottleneck and enables long-distance, cross-barrier, and interference-free inaudible attacks on VAs.
 We first employ a localization method to locate the victim device position by analyzing the time difference of arrival (TDoA) of solid-channel sound captured by a microphone array.
 Next, the estimated attack distance is used to compensate for propagation delays.
 Specifically, we use a speech cloning model with a fused multi-head architecture to generate attack commands capable of bypassing voiceprint authentication on VAs.
-These commands embed the victim's voiceprint features and inverse solid-channel interference, derived from the captured victim speech and the solid medium's physical characteristics, including propagation distance and material density.
-Ultimately, attack commands are modulated into the ultrasonic frequency band, generating inaudible signals that threaten VAs via solid-channel propagation.}
+These commands embed the victim's voiceprint features and inverse solid-channel interference, derived from the captured victim speech and the solid medium's physical characteristics, including propagation distance and material density, and varying board thicknesses.
+Ultimately, attack commands are modulated into the ultrasonic frequency band, generating inaudible signals that threaten VAs via solid-channel propagation.